History of Akron Pregnancy Services

 In fall of 2021

-We anticipate a move to the Robinson Mansion at 715 Buchtel Ave in Akron following major renovation work being completed by Robinson Revival Group lead by Tony Troppe.
+On October 16, 2021, Akron Pregnancy Services moved into the Robinson Mansion at 715 Buchtel Ave in Akron following major renovation work by Robinson Revival Group lead by Tony Troppe.
 The home has a long history of assisting women in pregnancy as a Crittenton Home for unwed mothers from 1939-1973.
 Over 3,000 women were assisted through a difficult time of their lives at that location.
 We look forward to a revived pregnancy help work including medical services, options counseling and pregnancy support and parenting education.